cremedelacremetop/cremedelacreme/README.md

 - Content Rating, grouped by country and top, for dataset with LOCF imputation, without Editors' Choice: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_group_ec.html)

+- Content Rating, grouped by country and top, for dataset with MFO imputation, without Colombia: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_group_co.html)

-- Content Rating, grouped by country and top, for dataset with MFO imputation: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_group.html)
+- Content Rating, grouped by country and top, for dataset with MFO imputation, without Editors' Choice: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_group_ec.html)

 In consequence, even when the behavior is the same for the rest of the groups, the group for Colombia and Editor choice is missing, in consequence, we cannot conclude that _Everyone_, _USK:All Ages_ and _All Ages_ are the predominant for all groups.